 Pulling sleds on an expedition is very much a love-hate relationship - one that is unquestionably weighted towards the latter.
 For the most part, sleds are a beast of burden and a huge pain in the posterior.
-I have seen the exasperated faces of Denali climbers doing battle with their sleds countless times, and everyone seems to think, “surely there must be a better way.”
+I have seen the exasperated faces of the climbers on our Denali expeditions doing battle with their sleds countless times, and everyone seems to think, “surely there must be a better way.”
 There are definitely some methods that are better than others, but in the end, sleds are inconvenient, cumbersome, get in the way, and frustrate you to no end.
 During the moments where your sled is working smoothly and efficiently, revel in it, because soon the path ahead will change and it will be pulling you off balance, tripping you, getting tangled in the rope, and flipping over.
 Don’t worry - it is all par for the course and part of the joys of expedition climbing.

 Having set the stage for frustration, I can now say that sleds are invaluable tools on expeditions like Denali’s West Buttress.
 The hassle is more than worth the benefit of not having to carry all that gear on your back.